 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-I used the cord along with a K/6.5mm crochet hook to stitch up my trivets.
-You can find the pattern below along with links to free PDFs – one with photos and one without – if you’d like to easily print it.
+The pattern for my Cobblestone Stitch Dishcloth is below along with links to free PDFs – one with photos and one without – if youβd like to easily print it.

 Stitches used in US terms: